craftgate/craftgate-node-client/README.md

 ## Examples
 Included in the project are a number of examples that cover almost all use-cases.
 Refer to [the `samples/` folder](./samples)] for more info.

-Aside from demonstrating different business use cases, we also added technically different variants of certain examples to reflect the diversity in technnical stacks.
+Aside from demonstrating different business use cases, we also added technically different variants of certain examples to reflect the diversity in technical stacks.
 These examples are located under the [samples/misc](./samples/misc) folder, and what they represent are indicated by filename suffixes listed below:

 | Filename Suffix | Description |
 |-----------------|-------------|